JamesLMilner/terra-route/README.md

 # Terra Route

-Terra Route aims to be a performant library for routing on GeoJSON LineStrings, where LineStrings share identical coordinates.
-Terra Routes main aim is performance.
+Terra Route aims to be a fast library for routing on GeoJSON LineStrings networks, where LineStrings share identical coordinates.
+Terra Routes main aim is currently performance.

 ## Install